There are 5 native wild cats in Arizona. They are the following.

 From a side view, you will notice that a bobcat is slightly higher in the rump than at the shoulders.
 Bobcats and lynx have long hind legs in proportion to their forelegs.

 Their ears have tufted points that are black at the tips.
-They also have a whiskered face that seems broader due to their long ruffled facial hair and whiskers.
-Their eyes are yellow most of the time with round black pupils.
+Their whiskered face seems broader due to their long, ruffled facial hair and whiskers.
+Their eyes are yellow most of the time, with vertical slit-shaped pupils.

 Despite their comparatively small size, bobcats are aggressive, tough predators.
-At times they prey on larger animals such as small deer.
+In exceptional circumstances, they have the ability to prey on larger animals, such as small deer.
 However, their regular diets mainly consist of small mammals, reptiles, birds, and carrion.
+A bobcat’s potential menu in Arizona consists of the following listed by degree of importance.

-They even prey on rattlesnakes even though they are not immune to rattlesnake venom.
+Bobcats even prey on venomous snakes such as coral and rattlesnakes, even though they are not immune to snake venom.
 They accomplish this by using their quickness to pin the snake’s head down with a paw, after which they dispatch the snake with a quick bite behind the head.

 Jaguars In Arizona (Panthera onca)